TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 Creating ST Objects
 -------------------

-ST objects may be created from source code or from a parse tree.
-When creating an ST object from source, different functions are used to create the ``'eval'`` and ``'exec'`` forms.
+ST objects may be created kutoka source code or kutoka a parse tree.
+When creating an ST object kutoka source, different functions are used to create the ``'eval'`` and ``'exec'`` forms.